 In January 2014 international child advocacy organisation United Nations Children’s Fund (UNICEF) Pacific office joined hands with OFC in a Programme Cooperation Agreement that will see them collaborate on the award-winning Just Play Programme.
 It has been said that Just Play is a perfect fit with UNICEF’s Sports for Development Programme which uses sports, recreation and play to fulfil the right to play and as an avenue for participation, learning, health and protection.
 The intial two-year agreement will see the two organisations working closely with Vanuatu, Solomon Islands and Samoa.
 The two organisations renewed their partnership in October 2015 for a further year.

 In May 2015 the OFC Just Play Programme was announced as one of four initial projects to be supported by the newly established UEFA Foundation for Children.
 Following that, in July 2015, OFC announced a new three year partnership with the New Zealand Government through the New Zealand Aid Programme’s Partnerships for International Development Fund.
 The partnership will see the New Zealand Aid Programme support Just Play from 2015-2018, focusing on Cook Islands, Fiji, Samoa, Solomon Islands and Tonga.
+This partnership was again extended in 2016 for a further four year term.

 OFC has partnered with the United Nations (UN) to promote the UN’s Millennium Development Goals and has also formed special relationships with a raft of non-Government organisations such as the Secretariat of the Pacific Community, UNESCO, South Pacific Forum and Alliance Francaise.